Skip to content

 LEDs

 1. Power LED.
-Add LED (D1) and R (R2, 330 Ω).
+Add LED (D1) and R (R2, 330).
 Connect +5V to R2, R2 to D1 anode, D1 cathode to GND.

 2. User LED.
-Add LED (D2) and R (R3, 330 Ω).
+Add LED (D2) and R (R3, 330).
 Connect PB5 (pin 19) to R3, R3 to D2 anode, D2 cathode to GND.
-PB5 is the classic Arduino D13 pin.
+PB5 is the classic Arduino D13 pin and is also ISP SCK on J2 pin 3.
+The same wire serves both purposes: the LED flickers visibly during ISP uploads as SCK clocks bytes into the chip, which is normal and identical to the behavior of the Arduino Uno’s onboard LED.

 I/O Pin Headers